 However, because of the more delicate nature of pale woods, attention to the materials used is essential, making a well-crafted and high-quality light wood furniture piece a truly remarkable creation.
 Sheena says, “Unfortunately pale timbers are not as hard-wearing as darker finishes; they are prone to staining and, over time, joins can often bleach so the quality of craftsmanship is of utmost importance.”
 Invest in quality with any light woods you choose and enjoy peace of mind that they will last much longer than lesser quality alternatives.

-The rules of using pale woods
+The rules of using light wood furniture

 “Matte finishes will keep the look contemporary as will furniture with clean lines,” tells the designer.
 This preference towards a sharp aesthetic is apparent in the studio’s classic contemporary designs.
 Their geometric Nino tables, klismos-inspired Tallulah side table and Hera console table are examples of how equally exquisite refined silhouettes are when realised in paler woods as they are in darker ones.